chas-academy/u08-business-idea-team1-bokmalarna/readme.md

 The tools we used for this project is VScode, Figma, git, github. <br>
 To set up the project:

 -   Clone the github project
 -   In the terminal, navigate to the projects backend folder (`cd backend` in the shell, from the root of the project)
 -   Write command `npm run start` to start the server
 -   Navigate to "socket" folder (`cd socket`)
 -   Write command `npm run start` to start the chat-functionality
 -   Navigate back to root folder (`cd ..` 2 times)
 -   Navigate to frontend folder (`cd frontend`)
 -   Write command `npm run start` to start client

 Now you can navigate to

 -   localhost:3000 in the browser to see the frontend
 -   localhost:8080 in the browser to "see" the backend

 ### **Node.js and MongoDB**

+We are user Express nodjs and mongoDB as our backend.
+To get started you'll need to cd into the backend folder and type npm i or yarn add.
+After you have installed all the dependencys you can start the server by typeing npm run start.

 ### **React app**